g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 }
 ```

-When you change your data format (and update `xsd` schema), you may write
+When you change your data format (and update `xsd` schema), you may write an
-`xsl` transformation to update old version to new on "data side", so you just change
+`xsl` transformation to update the old version to new one on "data side", so you just change
-the code to support only new format and applying transformations to convert old data.
+the code to support only the new format and apply transformations to convert the old data.

 ## Conclusion

 To summarize it all - we're spending more time on implementation, since we need
-to write all these schemas, xml manipulators, etc, but keeping much more time
+to write all these schemas, xml manipulators, etc, but saving much more time
 on maintaining the code and making it more readable.
 But you always should think
 about the balance between the cost of implementing and cost of maintaining:
 I'd never use XML language for simple data messages, e.g. if by business requirements
-mail can contain onle message and address, nothing more; it would be easier to
+a mail can contain only a message and address, nothing more; it would be easier to
 put these properties right in the method, since creating XML definitions for that case will
-be too expensive for project.
+be too expensive for the project.